alexreisner/geocoder/README.md

       :cache_prefix => "..."

     )

+The `:lookup` fallback configuration can be used to use multiple Geocoding Services.
+If an array is provided to the `:lookup` configuration then each lookup will be consulted in order.
+The `:skip` callback is called before the query executes and can be used as a before predicate to interogate the query and skip if necessary.
+After a query has returned results or an exception then the `:failure` callback can be used to fallback to

+If both the `:skip` and `:failure` callbacks return a "truthy" value, that is to say anything other than `nil` or `false` then Geocoder will fallback to the next lookup in the chain.
+If the callback is `nil` then the callback is not triggered and the lookup is not considered to ever skip or fail.

+If multiple services require API keys then these must be provided to the configuration too, for example;

+    :bing => {
+        :api_key => "Your-secret-api-key-here"
+    },

 Please see lib/geocoder/configuration.rb for a complete list of configuration options.
 Additionally, some lookups have their own configuration options, some of which are directly supported by Geocoder.
 For example, to specify a value for Google's `bounds` parameter: